Skip to main content

 What metrics do you collect for social posts?

-Social, platform, Twitter, YouTube, Facebook, Instagram, TikTok, Spotify, LinkedIn, metrics, coverage
+Social, platform, Twitter, YouTube, Facebook, Instagram, TikTok, Spotify, LinkedIn, metrics, coverage, followers, subscribers

 David Whitner avatar